 Deciding to become a surrogate is perhaps one of the most life-changing decisions you can make as a woman.
-Not only is carrying someone else’s child an emotionally taxing process, but it also comes with all of the risks and trials of a natural pregnancy — with the potential for added complications from IVF and legal contracts.
+Not only is carrying someone else’s child an emotionally involved process, but it also comes with all of the risks and trials of a natural pregnancy.

 It’s important that you seriously consider the risks of being a surrogate mother before you commit to a year or more of fertility treatments, carrying a child who isn’t yours and a close relationship with a couple who desperately want a baby.

 Below are some of the general risks that extend to most surrogate gestational pregnancies, but it’s encouraged that you speak to your doctor, your fertility clinic and your surrogacy agency to determine what your personal health, financial and emotional risks could be based on your individual situation.